 Your health and well-being remains our focus throughout any emergency condition.
 Our emergency care team follows a philosophy of care, dignity, and respect when providing treatment for you.

 Not sure when to go to the ER?
 Most heavy bleeding is the result of a crush, blunt, or penetrating trauma.
 Medical attention for heavy bleeding most often requires immediate medical attention.

 Until you receive medical care for external bleeding, brush away any loose debris, but do not remove any objects in the wound.
 Help slow the bleeding by placing a clean cloth and putting pressure on the wound.
 Do not place any pressure on the eyes or an object in the wound if you suspect a skull fracture.

-Internal bleeding requires professional medical care at one of our Dignity Health Central Coast hospitals.
+Internal bleeding requires professional medical care at one of our Dignity Health St. John's Hospitals.
 You can help the person lie down, apply direct pressure to wound, raise their legs, and keep them warm with a jacket or blanket until the arrival of medical personnel.

-After emergency treatment, Find a Doctor at Dignity Health Central Coast to any follow-up wound care.
+After emergency treatment, Find a Doctor at Dignity Health St. John's to any follow-up wound care.